21 August 2010

 "Jaina, you DO know that I don't need your password to change your wallpaper."
 He sounded as smug as he was confident.

 Jaina's head popped up from her dining room table doodling.
 Today it's Manga girl drawings.
-"Nu-uhh.
-No you can't!"

 "Yep, I ca-an," he taunted her condescendingly, "you have shared files."

 I stiffled a giggle.
 "I told you not to start something unless you were willing to wage a computer battle."
-It would be my 11 year old brainiac to outsmart his sister.
+It would be my 11 year old to outsmart his sister.
 Never get involved in a land war in Asia and all that.

 Titus, my 10 year old, piped up, no doubt shrinking from the memory of My Little Pony people and rainbows that appeared on his desktop, "No, Maxim, don't!
 Don't even think..."